Territorial Source Principle of Taxation

 Generally, the Committee will need to open a Committee bank account, prepare accounts every year or, as may be ordered by the court, inform the court about any changes in the MIP’s financial situation and general condition.

-The Hong Kong Government launched the Mandatory Provident Fund (“MPF”) scheme in December 2000 whereby all employees and self-employed persons who are 18 to 65 years old, except for exempted persons, are mandated to join the MPF scheme.
+The Hong Kong Government launched the Mandatory Provident Fund (MPF) scheme in December 2000 whereby all employees and self-employed persons who are 18 to 65 years old, except for exempted persons, are mandated to join the MPF scheme.
 Each employee and employer are required to make regular mandatory contributions which amount to 5% of the employee’s relevant income.
 Employees have the right to choose among the constituent funds offered under the MPF scheme selected by their employer.
 Generally speaking, MPF scheme members can only withdraw their accrued benefits when they reach the age of 65 years old, but some would be allowed to do so provided specified conditions are met (eg, permanent departure from Hong Kong).

 In July 2018, the HKMC Annuity Plan came into place, which allows retirees of 65 years old or above to receive guaranteed monthly annuity payments for life with the contribution of a single premium, as long as their policy remains in force.

-Children born out of wedlock
+Children Born out of Wedlock

 The mother of an illegitimate child will enjoy custody rights of the child while the father can only enjoy the same with the order of the court.
-In other words, the illegitimate child will be automatically recognised as the child of his/her birth mother, but will only be treated as the child of his/her birth father after a court order is in place.
+In other words, the illegitimate child will be automatically recognised as the child of their birth mother, but will only be treated as the child of their birth father after a court order is in place.
 Nonetheless, illegitimate children now enjoy the same succession rights as legitimate children if their parents die after 19 June 1993.